 Material too detailed for inclusion in the body of the text, or material which cannot be effectively presented due to its length or size may be included in the appendices.
-Tables and graphs which have been introduced in the main body of the thesis are required to be included in the text immediately following the first reference.
-They should not be placed in the appendices.
-Appendices might include such things as questionnaires, raw data, maps, photos, artwork, letters of permission to reproduce material, and personal correspondence.
+Appendices might include such things as questionnaires, raw data, maps, photos, artwork, letters of permission to reproduce material, Institutional Review Board approval, and personal correspondence.